teganbroderick/random_artifact/README.md

 ![random_artifacts3_trimmed](https://user-images.githubusercontent.com/31426739/137669782-534ebd73-501d-4c83-8f1a-28527554d073.gif)

 #### SMS Feature <br>
-A user can text a phone number to recieve information about a random artifact via sms.
+A user can text a phone number to receive information about a random artifact via sms.
 A different random artifact is sent each time.<br>
 <img src="https://user-images.githubusercontent.com/31426739/137668558-8051f97a-25b2-4457-970a-0ed185ab3a67.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="40%" height="40%" />

 ## About This Project